anira-project/anira/docs/sphinx/usage.rst

 destroyable right after.
-A pipeline holds exactly one inference stage and at most one pre- and post-processing stage (section 2): ``anira_pipeline_add_stage`` copies an ``anira_stage_desc`` of ``anira/abi/stage.h`` (up to four phase callbacks, a reset, a prepare, an unprepare and a release function, one ``user_data`` slot and the stage's real-time flags) into a carrier the pipeline and its handlers share, and a second call is ``ANIRA_ERROR_INVALID_STATE``.
+A pipeline holds exactly one inference stage and at most one pre- and post-processing stage (section 2): ``anira_pipeline_add_stage`` copies an ``anira_stage_desc`` of ``anira/abi/stage.h`` (up to four phase callbacks, a reset, a prepare, an unprepare, an init and a release function, one ``user_data`` slot and the stage's real-time flags) into a carrier the pipeline and its handlers share, and a second call is ``ANIRA_ERROR_INVALID_STATE``.
 A **custom engine** is part of the inference stage and never a stage of its own: it is one more implementation a candidate's ``engine_id`` resolves to, and its call runs in ``ANIRA_PHASE_INFERENCE`` (the phase of ``anira_stage_phase`` between